-This isolated modern fishing cabin in the Olympic Peninsula, Washington was built within six months for an avid steelhead fisherman and his wife.
-The 350-square-foot Sol Duc cabin on stilts was designed by Olson Kundig, “a Seattle-based design practice founded on the ideas that buildings can serve as a bridge between nature, culture and people, and that inspiring surroundings have a positive effect on people’s lives”.
-We spoke to architect Tom Kundig and his client about the idea behind the Sol Duc cabin.
+This isolated modern fishing cabin in the Olympic Peninsula, Washington, was built within six months for an avid steelhead fisherman and his wife.
+The Seattle-based design practice Olson Kundig designed the 350-square-foot Sol Duc cabin that sits on stilts.
+The practice is based on the idea that buildings can serve as a bridge between nature, culture and people.
+We spoke to architect Tom Kundig and his client about the idea behind the Sol Duc steelhead cabin.

 Which features were important?